Best Shoes for Pronation

 Since a foot is unlikely to both over-pronate and under-pronate, it’s important to distinguish which foot type you have before starting treatment.
 Let’s dive in!

-How do I know if my feet are pronating?
+- How do I know if I overpronate or underpronate?

 The best overpronation shoes—for men and women alike—offer adequate arch support and cushion.
 This will encourage the foot to return to a more neutral alignment and help reduce pain.
 Whether you’re looking for shoes for long distance walks or nights out on the town, KURU offers some of the best shoes for pronation to help alleviate overpronation symptoms.